Giveth/giveth-planning/giveth2-planning.md

 - Share DEV progress
 - GitHub issue cleaning
 - Share outlook on next sprint (what issues, projection and time commitment)

+## Notes for DEV call 04/10/2020

+* Kay: meeting monday.
+The issue was Epic editing pages.
+Most links are already up there.
+Played with wiki
+* Bryan: started project view making more updates to it making some pages generated during deployment.
+Check latest branches that has fiat credit card
+* Mateo: finished most of the stripe payment, only missing a webhook, hoping james would jump in.
+* Camilo: 1.
+Simple flow want to create temporary token 2.
+Identity of donations now donations are anonymous or require user token 3.
+Apollo web checking change to apollo express.
+We should let Camilo and Mateo finish backend.
+* Willy: ask James to explain white labeling and organizations.
+How to create an organization.

+Post MVP, consider migrating from Gatsby to Next.js so front and backend can be bundled together and whitelabeling can be streamlined.

+## Notes for DEV call of 01/10/2020
+* Amin - closed issues related to node gateway. web socket connections were broken.
+Andre changed config and fixed it.
+Will handle buttons this week.
+Questions about mobile view. was occupied this week, needs help with leaderboard.
+Adding PAN moved to beta and needs to be tested.
+* Andre - Adding tokens in beta server. looking for contract address in forwarding address.
+Need to test "In Progress" issues so it doesnt break system.
+* Hadai - question about 1459 button off center. if button is moved to right, button is not in the center.
+No progress on issue cleanup task.
+Will implement #1413 tomorrow finally.
+* Griff - closed #1459 and made it part of #1376 #1214 moved to sprint backlog because of low priority.
+* Benjamin - testing adding PAN to Dapp with Amin.

+## Notes for DEV  Sprint Call of 28/09/2020
+- Amin is going to take ownership of the Topia backend, specifically mapping new features in front end to backend.
+Next step is connecting the project creation flow to the backend.
+- Mateo and Camillo are aiming to finish the 'Donate Fiat' flow this week
+- New issue: Replace Tor.Us direct auth integration with Tor.us wallet integration
+- New design needs: Show projects their donation address in the project creation flow (maybe the high five screen?)
+Give 'crypto savvy' projects the ability to 'Edit' their donation address.
+Give 'crypto noobie' projects a path to learn more about their new donation address and how it works.
+- Time zones:
+    - Ben: Virginia (GMT -5)
+    - Mateo: Columbia (GMT -7)
+    - Camillo: Columbia (GMT -7)
+    - Bryan: East Africa (GMT +3)
+    - Amin: Iran  (GMT+3.3)
+    - Kay: Austria (GMT +2)

+## Notes for DEV Call of 27/09/2020
+- Attending: Kay, Amin, Benjamin (Socretes), Mateo, Willy
+- Staging is great again!
+Login is fixed: staging.giveth.io
+- Gatsby handles env variables in a unique way.
+Kay needs to investigate and will report back.
+- Mateo: Made a PR for donation flow earlier in the week.
+Need access to official account for Stripe Connect.
+- Amin: Amin is back!
+Will be working on some v2 issues this week
+-

 ## Notes for DEV Call of 20/09/2020
 - We use Stripe Connect Express.
 Stripe handles KYC.
 Enables Project bank accounts and accept FIAT donations
 - add create_organization mutaion to backend?